 We are a commercial-stage medical technology company that provides a minimally invasive treatment for patients with severe emphysema, a form of chronic obstructive pulmonary disease ("COPD").
 Our solution, which is comprised of the Zephyr Endobronchial Valve ("Zephyr Valve"), the Chartis Pulmonary Assessment System ("Chartis System") and the StratX Lung Analysis Platform ("StratX Platform"), is designed to treat severe emphysema patients who, despite medical management, are still profoundly symptomatic and either do not want or are ineligible for surgical approaches.
-We estimate our solution currently addresses approximately 500,000 patients in the United States and 700,000 patients in select international markets, which represents a global market opportunity of approximately \$12 billion.
+Patients with severe emphysema generally experience a worse quality of life than patients with lung cancer, and we believe there is both an urgent clinical need and a strong market opportunity for a solution that is safe, effective and minimally invasive.